armerj/jekyll-now/codebreaker_2019/_posts/2020-01-02-CodeBreaker-2019-Task-3.md

 title: NSA Codebreaker 2019, Task 3
 ---

-Task 3 requires you to examine the database TerrorTime uses.
+Task 3 requires you to examine the TerrorTime's local database.
 To complete this task you need to submit<br>
 - IP address of the OAUTH server and <br>
 - IP address of the XMPP server. <br>

 I was provided a SQLite database that was recovered from a device with TerrorTime installed.
-I used [DB Browser for SQLite](https://sqlitebrowser.org/) to open an examine the database.
+I used [DB Browser for SQLite](https://sqlitebrowser.org/) to open and examine the database.
 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2019/task_3/database.png)

 I found two fully qualified domain names (FQDNs).
 The hostnames indicate they are for registration and chatting.
 I checked TerrorTime's decompiled code in jadx to verify my interpretation.
 TerrorTime contains a class called ClientDBHandlerClass that handles interacting with the client's database.